Catholics Support Stem Cell Research

 A large majority of Catholic voters (72%) support “allowing scientists to use stem cells obtained from very early human embryos to find cures for serious diseases such as Alzheimer’s, diabetes and Parkinson’s.”
 Strong support for this research (34%) outnumbers strong opposition (12%) by nearly three to one.

 Majorities of Catholics across demographic groups support stem cell research, including Bush supporters and conservative Catholics.
 Those most likely to express strong support include liberals (48%) and those who do not attend mass (46%).

 Even Catholics who attend mass weekly are likely to support stem cell research (56%).

 The complete poll will be released Tuesday,July 13.
 It is the largest and most statistically significant poll available of Catholic opinions on 2004 election issues and recent actions of the US bishops.
 From June 2-10, 2004, prominent DC polling firm Belden Russonello and Stewart surveyed 2,239 Catholics, including 366 Hispanic Catholics.
 The survey has a ±2.1 percentage-point margin of error.

 Catholics in Political Life: Challenges to Faith in Democracy is a project of Catholics for a Free Choice designed toreveal insights into the motivations of Catholic voters as they consider the choices in the presidential campaign and to analyze how Catholics respond to the role of the Catholic hierarchy in the elections.
 Tomorrow: the Hispanic Catholic vote and Bush’s Hispanic problem.
-To obtain a copy of the results, please contact Michelle Ringuette at (202) 986-6093.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+To obtain a copy of the results, please contact Michelle Ringuette at (202) 986-6093.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.